-Professional Certification requires successful completion of the national curriculum of the Modular Education Program for Activity Professionals, "MEPAP", a two-part education and training program consisting of class instruction and practicum experience.
+Professional Certification requires successful completion of the Modular Education Program for Activity Professionals (MEPAP) curriculum which is a combination of class instruction and practicum experience.

 - a.
-MEPAP 1: Activity Professional Certified (APC).
+Curriculum for Activity Professional Certification (APC).
 Validates that an individual meets Professional Standards of Practice to work in an activities and life enrichment department. - b.
-MEPAP 2: Activity Director Certified (ADC).
+Curriculum for Activity Director Certification (ADC).
 Validates that an individual meets Professional Standards of Practice to lead and direct an activities and life enrichment department as an Activity Director.